 - 1/2 cup dried, flaked, unsweetened coconut, lightly toasted in a toaster oven or in a dry skillet

 Place corn directly over hot side of fire.
-If using coal grill, keep uncovered.
-If using gas, cover when not turning corn.
-Cook the corn, turning every minute or so until it is well charred on all sides, about 10 minutes total.
+If using a coal grill, keep uncovered.
+If using gas, cover grill when not turning corn.
+Cook corn, turning every minute or so, until it is well charred on all sides, about 10 minutes total.